literatecomputing/name-my-pdf/docs/documentation.md

 ## Configuration

-NameMyPdf creates a configuration file at `~/.namemypdfrc` on first run.
+NameMyPdf creates a configuration file at `~/.namemypdfrc` on first run (To edit later use Command+Shift+. to display hidden files in either the Finder or TextEdit)

 ### Configuration Options

-Edit `~/.namemypdfrc` to customize -- use Command-Shift-. (period) to show hidden files:
+Including your email address makes it possible for Crossref to track the number of users or contact you if you're causing a problem (like by renaming thousands of files?
+See [this link](https://www.crossref.org/documentation/retrieve-metadata/rest-api/tips-for-using-the-crossref-rest-api/#00831) for their explanation).

 ```bash
 # Email for CrossRef API (recommended for heavy usage)